Tanks of New Zealand: FV101 Scorpion

 By 1978, New Zealand's M41s were no longer deemed effective due to their increasing age and deterioration of equipment, as well as the budget to continue the maintenance and operation of a tank of its size.
-The Ministry of Defence preferred a lighter replacement vehicle, and in 1982 were replaced by the FV101 Scorpion at the cost of $8 million NZD.
+The Ministry of Defence preferred a lighter replacement vehicle, and in 1982 M41s were replaced by the FV101 Scorpion at the cost of $8 million NZD.
+26 Scorpions were acquired by New Zealand.
 It was used in the function as a reconnaissance vehicle or a light tank.

 The Scorpion's steering gear and their Jaguar petrol engines gave frequent problems, and they were never used on active service, remaining within the country for training and exercise purposes.
 Three soldiers were killed in vehicular accidents in them in 1990, 1991 and 1994.
 They eventually became obsolete, mostly due to the limited effectiveness of their smaller caliber gun, and most were sold off to other countries via an arms dealer in 2000.
+At least one ended up with a New Zealand private collector.

 Switch to infantry fighting vehicles

 In 2003, the New Zealand government chose to reorient its armoured fleet with the Canadian-built NZLAV, replacing its M113 armored personnel carriers and FV101 Scorpions.
 The switch to infantry fighting vehicles marked the end of the use of tanks by the New Zealand Army.